-• Through our ERM process, we have identified Emerging Risks related to climate and how these may impact our businesses.
+- Through our ERM process, we have identified Emerging Risks related to climate and how these may impact our businesses.
 These risks include more frequent and more severe extreme weather events and sustainability and climate-related regulation, such as carbon pricing and emissions caps.
-We have identified risk treatments that will be implemented to mitigate these risks.

-• We identified the following climate-related risk implications
+We have identified risk treatments that will be implemented to mitigate these risks. - 2.
+Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning. - We identified the following climate-related risk implications: